 But you might not know that there’s actually two types of salsa: chunky and blended.

 Chunky salsa is called Pico de Gallo.
-In many recipes, you’ll find bits of mango, corn, black beans or even pineapple as part of its ingredient list.
+In many recipes, you’ll find small chunks or “bits” of mango, corn, black beans or even pineapple as part of its ingredient list.

 RELATED: Mango Avocado Salsa